ibm-cloud-docs/satellite/link-endpoint-secure.md

 To find the {{site.data.keyword.redhat_openshift_notm}} API endpoint in your {{site.data.keyword.satelliteshort}} location, run `ibmcloud sat endpoints --location LOCATION` and look in the output for the endpoint with a name that starts with `openshift-api-`.
 {: tip}

 The subnets that your ACL needs to allow depend on where you are trying to access the API server from, for example, where you are trying to run `kubectl` commands from.
-The actual source IP that is calling the endpoint might not be what you think it is, especially if your source is coming from a Kubernetes cluster or instance in VPC.
+The actual source IP that is calling the endpoint is not always the IP you expect, especially if your source is coming from a Kubernetes cluster or instance in VPC.

 Use one of the following instructions, depending on your environment.